CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Method

 \subsubsection{Reference force decomposition}

 The force calculation is the most time-consuming part of an $N$-body code.
 Upon Newtonian approximations, the gravitational force between particles follows an inverse-square law.
-However, to avoid nonphysical particle scattering, the force between very close particles needs to be suppressed, known as {\it softening}.
+However, to avoid nonphysical particle scattering, the force between very close particles needs to be suppressed, a procedure known as {\it softening}.
 For instance, one may artificially add a small constant $b$ to any interparticle distance, $r \rightarrow r + b$ , though this globally introduces a systematic bias.
 Alternatively, defining a softening length $b$ where the force vanishes for $r < b$ mimics the gravity of a spherical shell of radius $b$ on test masses.
 A more generalized approach assigns isotropic density profiles $S(r)$ to all particles; for $r<b$, the overlapping of profiles softens the force, gradually decaying to zero, i.e., $F(r \to 0)=0$.\footnote{We use bold letters for vectors (such as ${\bm F}$), and use regular letters for scalars and the magnitude of vectors ($F\equiv|{\bm F}|$).} Common profiles include uniform spherical shells, solid spheres, or Gaussian distributions.
 We adopt

-and the corresponding gravitational reference force\footnote{Since gravity is an attractive, radial force, for simplicity we can just express the magnitude.
-Also, since in cosmological simulations specific units are used, we ignore the coefficients of the inverse square law.}
+which gives better accuracies in 3-dimensional (3D) case \cite[Eq.\,(8-2)]{computer_hockney_1988}.
+The corresponding gravitational reference force\footnote{Since gravity is an attractive, radial force, for simplicity we can just express the magnitude.
+Also, since in cosmological simulations specific units are used, we neglect the coefficients in the inverse square law.}

 An example of the reference force is shown by the dashed curve in the upper panel of \cref{fig.pairwise}.